Romania travel guide

 Iasi is one of the major cities in Romania.
 The city also has been the capital city of the United Principalities of Moldavia and Wallachia from 1859 to 1862, and the capital city of Romania from 1916 to 1918.

 The city is home to the oldest national theatre and one of the most prestigious theatrical institutions in Romania, the "Vasile Alecsandri" National Theatre.
 Around Iași, you can take a trip to the Bucium Relay Platform, a spot that offers a great view of the city, and you can visit several recreational parks such as Ciric or Hamak.
-For any tourist info, you can easily reach the Tourist information center in Iasi, which is located across Piata Unirii (Unirii Square Iasi) or book ahead one of our Iasi city tours or tours from Iasi.
+For any tourist info, you can easily reach the Tourist Information Centre in Iasi, which is located across Piata Unirii (Unirii Square Iasi) or book ahead one of our Iasi city tours or tours from Iasi.

-Private Iasi City Tour
+Iasi Private City Tour

 Take a private city tour through Iasi, the cultural capital of Romania.
 Visit the Palace of Culture, the iconic landmark of the city, make a quick stop in Piata Unirii and see the

-Private Iasi City Tour
+Iasi Private City Tour

 Take a private city tour through Iasi, the cultural capital of Romania.
 Visit the Palace of Culture, the iconic landmark of the city, make a quick stop in Piata Unirii and see the